imzqqq/chat/website/spec/content/client-server-api/modules/sso_login.md

 authentication portal.
 Examples include OpenID Connect, "Central Authentication Service" (CAS) and SAML.

-This module allows a Chat homeserver to delegate user authentication to an external authentication server supporting one of these protocols.
+This module allows a Matrix homeserver to delegate user authentication to an external authentication server supporting one of these protocols.
 In this process, there are three systems involved:

--   A Chat client, using the APIs defined this specification, which is seeking to authenticate a user to a Chat homeserver.
+-   A Matrix client, using the APIs defined this specification, which is seeking to authenticate a user to a Matrix homeserver.
--   A Chat homeserver, implementing the APIs defined in this specification, but which is delegating user authentication to the authentication server.
+-   A Matrix homeserver, implementing the APIs defined in this specification, but which is delegating user authentication to the authentication server.
 -   An "authentication server", which is responsible for authenticating the user.

-This specification is concerned only with communication between the Chat client and the homeserver, and is independent of the SSO protocol used to communicate with the authentication server.
-Different Chat homeserver implementations might support different SSO protocols.
+This specification is concerned only with communication between the Matrix client and the homeserver, and is independent of the SSO protocol used to communicate with the authentication server.
+Different Matrix homeserver implementations might support different SSO protocols.

 Clients and homeservers implementing the SSO flow will need to consider